The Difference Between Emotional Eating

 Let's talk about the official diagnosis criteria for Binge Eating, that comes from the DSM V, which is a giant book published by the American Psychiatric Association, and it has every single sort of mental health disorder that you can think of and a lot more that you would never think of in it.

-I’m not a big one for official diagnosis, but I do think that it’s important for you to understand what binge eating is because it is a real issue, but it has only recently come into the DSM V. It was entered as a specific eating disorder in its own right in 2013.
-Before that, it was lumped into a category called Eating Disorder Not Otherwise Specified, or EDNOS, which is essentially anything that wasn’t anorexia or bulimia.
+I'm not a big one for official diagnosis, but I do think that it's important for you to understand what binge eating is because it is a real issue, but it has only recently come into the DSM V. It was entered as a specific eating disorder in its own right in 2013.
+Before that, it was lumped into a category called Eating Disorder Not Otherwise Specified, or EDNOS, which was the category for “anything that is not anorexia or bulimia”.

 - eating far more quickly than normal;